Social Icons

 Directed by David A.R.
 White

-The Encounter: Paradise Lost has the same bad cinematography as the first and a longer wait time till we see Jesus.
-I don’t think this movie is anywhere as good as the first because it lacks the innocent adventure that the first movie possesses.
+The Encounter: Paradise Lost suffers from the same poor cinematography as the first film, along with an even longer wait before the central figure, Jesus, appears.
+I don’t think this movie comes close to the first one because it lacks the raw, innocent charm that made the original somewhat engaging.

-The movie plot is broader than that of the first, it goes on for like 38 minutes before we get to the Jesus character, when we do see him he is again in an enclosed area with people this time there are 6.
-A couple who just lost a son, a drug dealer, his henchman, the drug dealer’s wife and a police officer chasing down the drug dealer.
+The plot is broader than the first film’s, dragging on for about 38 minutes before the Jesus character shows up.
+When he finally appears, it’s again in a confined space, but this time with six people: a grieving couple who just lost their son, a drug dealer, his henchman, the dealer’s wife, and a police officer chasing them.

-Many great producers came about from making independent films, but this producer needs to go back to the drawing board and give us a better story.
-I wish I could un-watch this movie.
+Many great filmmakers have started with independent projects, but the producers of this film need to go back to the drawing board and come up with something much better.
+Honestly, I wish I could un-watch this movie.

 0 comments: